Funding Opportunities

 Clark D. Starr Family Fellowship Fund

 This endowed fund was established by the late Professor Clark Starr and his wife Mrs. Jane Starr to support Speech-Language Pathology MA students.
 Dr. Starr was an extremely well known and highly regarded scholar with particular expertise in cleft palate and voice disorders.
 He became the first Department Chair in 1971 when the department became a separate entity at the University of Minnesota.
 This fund provides support to full-time MA students in the speech-language pathology program who are in good academic standing.
 The award may be used for the payment, partially or totally, of tuition and/or stipend.
 All Speech-Language Pathology MA applicants are automatically considered for this fellowship based on their standard applications materials.
 You do not need to submit extra materials or request the fellowship to be considered.
-This is a one time award worth between $2000-$3000.
+Award sizes vary, but start at $5000.

-The Professional Education Diversity Fellowship is a fellowship for prospective students in professional graduate programs offered by University of Minnesota.
+The Professional Diversity of Views and Experiences (DOVE) Fellowship is a fellowship for prospective students in professional graduate programs offered by University of Minnesota.
 It's goal is to recruit students and promote a diversity of views, experiences, and ideas within our graduate programs.
-Areas considered include, but are not limited to, thought, geography, faith, experiences, background, ethnicity, gender, and interests.
 Recipients will receive a $25,000 stipend, academic year tuition at the general graduate rate for up to 14 credits per semester, and subsidized health insurance for up to one calendar year.

 American Academy of Audiology (AAA)